-- □ 1.
-A constitution and/or set of bylaws exist and are used to govern the council. - 2.
-Each council member receives a copy of the constitution/bylaws, and a copy is available on the web or in the school's media center where others may review the documents. - □ 3.
-Evidence of student-led activities and meetings.
+- 1. A constitution, bylaws, or similar governing documents exist and are used to govern the council. - 2.
+Each council member receives a copy of the constitution/bylaws and a copy is available on the web or in the school's media center where others may review the documents.